graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Variables can only be input types.
-Objects, unions, and interfaces cannot be used as inputs.
+Variables can only be an *input type*.
+Objects, unions, interfaces and other *output types* cannot be used as the type of a variable.

 For these examples, consider the following type system additions: